AviMualem/debezium-proxysql-failover/README.md

-# Debezium + Proxy sql failover Demo
+# Debezium + ProxySQL Failover Demo

 This demo aims to show Debezium failover behaviour when working with proxy sql. it is heavily influenced by the debezium + HA proxy demo which can be seen here:

 https://github.com/debezium/debezium-examples/tree/main/failover

-its important to mention that the connector which will be created via the request file will be set to work with the proxy sql address.
+Its important to mention that the connector which will be created via the request file will be set to work with the proxy sql address.